Part 1: Keyword Search

-Google’s Keyword Planner is free, but you have to sign up for Adwords (now Google Ads – pay per click [PPC]) to use it.
+Google’s Keyword Planner is free, but you have to sign up for Google Ads (pay per click [PPC]) to use it.
 A Gmail account will get you started.
 If you already have a Gmail account, click on “sign in” in the upper right hand corner and it will walk you through setting up an account.
-It will ask your for a credit card, however, they will NOT charge you unless you do PPC.
-Once you’ve got the basic account set up, click on this link again, Keyword Planner to go directly to the Keyword Planner tool.

-Continuing with Google, click on “Find Keywords”.
-Enter your 3 keywords or phrases separated by commas.
+Continuing with Google, click on “Discover New Keywords”.
+Enter your up to 10 keywords or phrases separated by commas.
 You don’t need to enter the landing page unless you want to filter your search results.
-If you’re local, add your city or state at the end of the phrase.
+If you’re local, add your city or state in location.

 Then click “Get Started”.
 This will give you ideas on other relevant keywords or phrases in a variety of combinations.
 You don’t really know what a searcher is going to enter into the search box, so you should consider these.

 You want to find the keywords or phrases with high monthly searches and low to medium competition.
-That means that there are a lot of folks searching for that term but fewer sites have those words in their pages.
+That means that there are a lot of folks searching for that term but fewer sites have those words in their pages or have paid ads.
 Take note of those.
 They’ll give you blogging ideas.
 Now, obviously, some major keywords with high competition, depending on your industry, you’ll have to use on your site.
 But when you write blog posts, look for those with high searches and low or medium competition.

 Depending on your geographic area, the monthly search results you get will vary.
 Nationally, look for relevant keywords with over 800-1000 monthly searches.
 On local searches, you’ll get lower monthly searches so anything over 100 will be good.